pcarleton/pcarleton.github.io/_drafts/buckle-pixi.md

 # Adding BuckleScript

-In the example above, I could download the PixiJS library and stick it a "js" folder.
+In the example above, I could download the PixiJS library and stick it in a "js" folder.
 While something similar may be possible with BuckleScript, the happier path is to use NPM.
 Running `npm init` in a new directory prompts you to fill out the fields needed for a barebones `package.json`.
 Once that's done, I installed BuckleScript with `npm install --save bs-platform`.
 This gave me version `1.4.1`.

 Next up is to create a `bsconfig.json`.
 Mine looks like this: